 How long will the results last?

-Usually up to 50 % of the injected fat graft will remain and the body will absorb the rest.
-The grafted fat will cover the bony area where it shows the tendons and veins.
-All the patients will love the immediate results as its full looking.
-The fullness will last around 3 to 6 months depending on individual.
+Usually, up to 50% of the injected fat graft will remain, and the body will absorb the rest.
+The grafted fat will cover the bony area, where it shows the tendons and veins.
+All the patients will love the immediate results as it will give their hands a full, youthful look.
+The fullness will last around 3 to 6 months, depending on the individual.
 A repeat session is advisable.

 How do we treat the age spots?

-Chemical peels, laser and IPL can be used for darker spots while the lighter spots can be treated with lightening creams.
-A good scrub or microdermabrasion and mask as well as investing in a good hand cream will help to improve the skin texture.
+Chemical peels, laser, and IPL can be used for darker spots, while lighter spots can be treated with lightening creams.
+A good scrub or microdermabrasion and mask, as well as investing in a good hand cream, will help to improve the skin texture.

 Disclaimer: The information contained in this post is neither intended nor implied to be a substitute for professional medical advice, it is provided for educational purposes only.
 Always seek the advice of your plastic surgeon or other qualified healthcare provider before starting any new treatment or discontinuing an existing treatment.
 Always speak to your healthcare provider about any questions you may have regarding a procedure.